StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/parameters-docker.md

 # Parameters for Docker

-This topic lists the available Docker-related configuration options for Cortex.
+This topic lists the configuration keys available in Cortex’s `application.conf` file that control Docker-related behavior.
+These settings are usually set indirectly by providing command-line parameters or environment variables when running the Cortex Docker container, as described in [How to Run Cortex with Docker](run-cortex-with-docker.md#customizing-cortex-docker-image-behavior).
+The container entrypoint translates those inputs into this configuration file.

-For step-by-step instructions on running Cortex with Docker or Podman, see [How to Run Cortex with Docker](run-cortex-with-docker.md).
+Use this reference to understand and fine-tune the internal configuration options that govern how Cortex interacts with Docker containers, resource limits, networking, and registry authentication.

 ## Docker container configuration options